slawekkolodziej/ac-remote/README.md

 # AC-remote

+## TODO

+- Investigate current state of tls1.2 support
+- Look for a way to connect esp8266 thing to the aws-iot

+## About

 Small project for home automation.
 Main goal - a client device that accepts air condition modes on Serial port and sends them through IR.

 Command structure: